surveysolutions/docs/content/questionnaire-designer/multimedia-reference.md

 We recommend combined size of attached files not to exceed 2MB to avoid slow synchronization.
-Suggested width for images contained in static texts is 720px, which may vary depending on tablet model, screen size and resolution.
+Suggested width for images contained in static texts is 720px, which may varyÂ depending on tablet model, screen size and resolution.